 Under workers compensation, an employee may receive benefits if he or she was involved in an “accidental personal injury arising out of and in the course of employment.”
 Whether you are considered to have suffered total temporary disability or permanent total disability, you are entitled to receive two-thirds of your average weekly wage – up to the average Maryland weekly wage, which is recalculated by the Maryland Department of Labor, Licensing and Regulation every year.

 By filing a third-party personal injury claim, you may be able to receive additional compensation that is not included in workers comp benefits, including pain and suffering and uncovered medical and other expenses.
 Construction accidents that may be eligible for a third-party claim include:

 - Scaffolding collapses

 - Electrocution or other injury caused by faulty power tools

 - Burns in welding accidents

-Our construction accident attorneys in Annapolis, MD pursue every liable party – including manufacturers of defective equipment, property owners and others – to ensure that you get the maximum compensation due to you.
+Our construction accident attorney firm in Annapolis, MD pursues every liable party – including manufacturers of defective equipment, property owners and others – to ensure that you get the maximum compensation due to you.

 We help people who have been injured in construction accidents throughout Maryland